Practice Policies & Patient Information

 GP Net Earnings

-NHS England require that the mean earnings (e.g. average pay) of doctors engaged in the practice is publicised, and the required disclosure is shown below.
+NHS England require that the net earnings of doctors engaged in the practice is publicised, and the required disclosure is shown below.
 However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice.

 Integrated Care Record